fransay/dsa/algorithms/fundamentals/README.md

 in under this section. :hamster:
 #### Linear Search
-Linear search also termed as a sequential search is a relatively simple search algorithm that traverses through a collection/data structure.
-It steps through each space in the structure and compares the elements there with the desired search target.
+Linear search also termed as a sequential search is a relatively simple search algorithm that traverses through a collection/data structure.It steps through each space in the structure and compares the elements there with the desired search target.
 **BIG O: O(N)**

 #### Sentinel Linear Search